Kerala Bridal Jewellery Buying Guide: Gold, Budget, and 2026 Trends

 Temple Jewellery Revival

 The return of authentic temple jewellery — Nagapadathali, Lakshmi motif Kasumalai, and Kemp-stone-studded pieces — is the most pronounced trend of 2025-2026.
-Instagram and bridal magazines are fuelling this revival, and Thrissur artisans specializing in nakshi work report order backlogs of 3-4 months.
+Instagram and bridal magazines are fuelling this revival, and Thrissur artisans specializing in nakshi work report order backlogs of 3-4 months, according to local jewellers.

 Antique and Matte Finishes